Motherhood: You don’t get it until you do it.

 So here’s the thing.
 Before I became a mother, I had dreams.

 Dreams of a perfectly fed child.
 Dreams of no screen-time until they were 7.
 Bedtimes at reasonable hours.
-No dessert until after dinner, and heaven forbid; I would NEVER purchase a toy that had been screamed for, for an ungrateful whiner.
+No dessert until after dinner, and heaven forbid; the little shit would NEVER get a toy that he screamed for in the store.

 I told you, these were dreams people.

 The reality of it, is that when you become a mother, you do whatever the heck you can, to keep your little tiny human happy (and quiet- haha!)

 I’ll buy that 22 grams of sugar Slurpie to keep my child from screaming his lungs out while I fiddle through the sales rack at Target.
 I’ll also grab him all kinds of toys off the shelf to play with and then stick them in random places all over the store once his attention is averted.
 SORRY TARGET EMPLOYEES OF AMERICA!